 - 5. In some cases, a student who feels that they are being harassed by another student may feel able to approach the person in question to explain what conduct they find upsetting, offensive or unacceptable, and to ask that person to refrain from that behaviour.
 At no time should a student feel obliged to approach an alleged harasser, and the College does not wish to suggest that a student who feels that they have been harassed is responsible for rectifying the situation.
-It may often be appropriate to proceed directly to stages 2 and 3 of the procedure. - 6.
-Before taking informal action, the student could discuss the situation with a College Harassment Advisor.
-Contact details are available on the intranet page https://intranet.sjc.ox.ac.uk/harassment.
-If the student does not feel comfortable https://www.sjc.ox.ac.uk/current-students/health-and-welfare/ contacting a College Harassment Advisor, they can contact the Harassment Line for details of another advisor (Tel.
-01865 270760 or e-mail harassment.line@admin.ox.ac.uk).
-Harassment Advisors will not approach the alleged harasser on behalf of an individual.
-Details of the role of the harassment advisor can be found here.
+It may often be appropriate to instead proceed directly to stages 2 and 3 of the procedure. - 6.
+Before taking informal action, the student may if they wish discuss the situation with the Head of Student Wellbeing or a harassment advisor.
+See the opening paragraph for details of support. - 7.
+Other sources of advice and support when considering informal resolution include the College Welfare team and Oxford SU's Student Advice Service advice@oxfordsu.ox.ac.uk - 8.
+These sources of support and advice are also available to students who have been accused of harassment.